Spydiecy/ProtectedPay/README.md

 QIE is a high-performance Layer 1 blockchain with EVM compatibility.
 ProtectedPay runs natively on QIE because:

-- **QIE as gas** — every transaction on ProtectedPay uses QIE, the chain's native token.
-No bridging, no wrapping, no extra steps.
+- **QIE as gas** — every transaction uses QIE, the chain's native token.
+No bridging, no wrapping.
-- **EVM-compatible** — full Ethereum tooling compatibility.
-The same Solidity contract, the same wallet experience users already know.
+- **EVM-compatible** — full Ethereum tooling.
+Same Solidity contract, same wallet experience.
-- **On-chain identity** — the username registry is fully on-chain, queryable directly from the contract with no off-chain indexer needed.
+- **On-chain identity** — the username registry is fully on-chain, queryable directly from the contract.
 - **Non-custodial** — no admin key, no upgrade mechanism, no pause function.
-The contract is the only authority.

 ---